Update: This story was originally published on Nov. 4, 2020.

-We could watch history repeat itself on The Masked Singer season 4.
+We almost watched history repeat itself on The Masked Singer season 4.
 Last season, Night Angel was introduced in Group C and quickly became the one to watch.
-Well, The Masked Singer's Mushroom just made their debut in the final group and they delivered an equally impressive, showstopping performance.
-The panel immediately labeled them as a front runner, but they all struggled to pin down even a single guess.
-Mushroom’s voice is so distinct and clear yet he is one of the most challenging musicians to guess this season.
-Since the panel was so off, let’s see if we can do a better job sifting through these complex clues...
+Then on season 4 The Masked Singer's Mushroom just made their debut in the final group and they delivered an equally impressive, showstopping performance.
+The panel immediately labeled them as a front runner, but everyone continued to struggle to pin down even a single guess.
+Mushroom’s voice is so distinct and clear yet he was one of the most challenging musicians to guess this season.
+Now that the finale has aired, it turns out the panel was off and so were we: The Mushroom is none other than Aloe Blacc.

 The panel guessed three R&B singers who could be behind the mask: Usher, Donald Glover, and Frank Ocean.
 However, I think there is another major musician who dabbles in R&B and could also be Mushroom: Pharrell Williams.
 His song “Happy” proves he has a strong falsetto that could compare to Mushroom’s breathtaking performance of Maxwell’s "Woman’s World."